auggeythecat/hekate_auto/README.md

 ## About
 I did nothing here.
-This repo is built on the shoulders of geniousous like [CTCaer](https://github.com/CTCaer), [suchmememanyskill](https://github.com/suchmememanyskill/), [SciresM](https://github.com/SciresM), and everyone else who has contributed to hekate, TegraExporer/TegraScripts, Atmosphere, and all other homebrew tools that make this scene amazing.
+This repo is built on the shoulders of geniuses like [CTCaer](https://github.com/CTCaer), [suchmememanyskill](https://github.com/suchmememanyskill/), [SciresM](https://github.com/SciresM), and everyone else who has contributed to hekate, TegraExporer/TegraScripts, Atmosphere, and all other homebrew tools that make this scene amazing.

 ```
 hekate  (c) 2018,      naehrwert, st4rk.